The Gifting of the Plunder

 (Webster's Revised Unabridged Dictionary)

-Plunder, an oft’ encountered word in the chronicle of Israel’s history, yet this is not just an ancient physical reality.
-Living life outside the pages of the Old Testament—living in the pages of our own personal narratives—there is plunder for the taking, plunder we gain from doing spiritual battle with the enemy.
-It’s the war spoils we are spiritually enriched by, the heavenly blessings we birth from our hard fought, hard won battles.
+Plunder, an oft’ encountered word in the chronicle of Israel’s history, yet this is not just an ancient term, an ancient reality.
+Living life outside the pages of the Old Testament—living in the pages of our own personal narratives, sovereignly overseen by our Creator—there is plunder for the taking, plunder we gain from doing spiritual battle with the enemy.
+It’s the war spoils we are spiritually enriched by, the heavenly blessings birthed from our hard-fought, hard-won battles.

 But God doesn't intend for us to hoard the spoils.

-It’s the life-giving, peace-producing encouragement we speak to one so low, so discouraged, that hope seems lost, though because of our own struggles, we know it’s not.
+It’s the life-giving, peace-producing encouragement we speak to one so low, so discouraged, that hope seems lost, though because of our own struggles we know, through Christ, it’s not.

-It’s the lesson learned we pass along—the TRUTH brought to bear in the trenches of warfare.
+It’s the lesson learned we pass along—the TRUTH brought to bear in the trenches of our personal warfare.

-It’s the service we give from the task we’ve been entrusted—ministry, perhaps, birthed from the pain, yes, even failures, of our own personal experiences.
+It’s the service we render from the task we’ve been entrusted, ministry birthed from the pain—yes, sometimes even failures—of our own personal sojourn.

-It’s the intercession we make, entering God’s presence on behalf of fellow weary, wounded soldier because our own battles have taught us the undeniable power that’s unleashed through prayer.
+It’s the intercession we make, entering God’s presence on behalf of a weary, wounded fellow soldier because our own battles have taught us the undeniable power that’s unleashed through prayer.

-It’s the praise and worship we bring—praise that’s become greater and worship that’s become truer, gushing from a heart of one that’s gone toe to toe with the enemy and has experienced God’s preserving presence and saving power.
+It’s the praise and worship we bring—praise that’s become greater and worship that’s become truer, unleashed from the heart of one that’s gone toe to toe with the enemy and has experienced God’s preserving presence and saving power.

-It’s the ULTIMATE GOOD that emerges from the harm the enemy intended, evidenced in the life of Joseph and countless other God followers throughout Scripture—culminated in the great salvation story of Jesus Christ.
+It’s the ULTIMATE GOOD that emerges from the harm the enemy intended, evidenced in the life of David and countless other God followers throughout Scripture—culminated in the great salvation story of Jesus Christ.

 His mission?
 To keep souls from entering the Savior’s safe-keeping.

-But here’s the amazing reality: Even when the enemy’s fiercely attacking, even when he’s doing everything he can to offset our effectiveness and upset the eternal mission—just as he did with so many others, as testified throughout the pages of Scripture—our Sovereign God, in His unexplainable, unstoppable power, is able to take what the enemy meant for evil and bring spiritual good from it, in our lives and the lives of others.
+But here’s the amazing reality: Even when the enemy is fiercely attacking, even when he’s doing everything he can to offset our effectiveness and upset the eternal mission—just as he did with so many others, recorded throughout the pages of Scripture—our great Sovereign, in His unexplainable, unstoppable power, is able to take what the enemy meant for evil and bring spiritual good from it, in our personal lives and the lives of others He purposes to impact through us.

 Fellow sojourner, fellow soldier in the battle, like David did, no matter how battered and weary you might be or no matter how unusable you might feel, choose to share your spoils of war with another.